SlyRemarks/docs/README.md

 ## Changes for MartinR’s PLL Energy Diverter

-Martin Roberts’ PLL design for the emonTx V2 has been adapted for 3 CTs and 60 Hz operation by Dan Woodie.
+Martin Roberts’ PLL design for the emonTx V2 has been adapted for 3 CT's and 60 Hz operation by Dan Woodie.
 Details are posted at [https://openenergymonitor.org/emon/node/2624](https://openenergymonitor.org/emon/node/2624) and [https://openenergymonitor.org/emon/node/2679](https://openenergymonitor.org/emon/node/2679)

 Note: For the emonTx V3.4 the following changes are required: